Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit: Design and Circuit Model

 where $\varphi_0=\Phi_0/2\pi$ is the reduced magnetic flux quantum, $\Phi$ is the external magnetic flux, $I_\t{c}$ is the junction critical current of the larger junctions, and $\mathbf{p}=(p_{\gamma_{21}},p_{\gamma_{31}},p_{\gamma_{01}})$ is the vector of the momenta conjugate to the corresponding phases.
 The capacitance matrix of the system $\mathbf{C}$ is given by

 The gate capacitances for trapped charges $C_\t{1g}$, $C_\t{2g}$, and $C_\t{3g}$ are assumed to be negligibly small.
-The matrix $\mathbf{D}$ is given by \be \mathbf{D}= . \ee The capacitances in Eq.~\ref{SIeq:cmatrix} are numerically calculated using finite element electromagnetic simulations, and given in Table~\ref{SItbl:simcaps}.
+The matrix $\mathbf{D}$ is given by \be \mathbf{D}= . \ee The capacitance values in the system capacitance matrix in Eq.~\ref{eq:cmatrix} are numerically determined using finite-element electromagnetic simulation tools, and are given in Table~\ref{tbl:simcaps}.

-The numerically calculated energy levels extracted based on the circuit Hamiltonian Eq.~\ref{SIeq:ham} are used to fit the experimentally measured first two transition frequencies versus applied flux.
-The capacitance values listed in Table~\ref{SItbl:simcaps} are used as fixed parameters and the junction critical currents are used as the only adjustable fit parameters.
-We observe an excellent agreement between the fitted data and the experiments with the best fit corresponding to a junction critical current density of $3.96$ $\upmu\t{A}/\upmu\t{m}^2$ and $\alpha_\t{J}=0.61$, which are in good agreement with the target nominal critical current of $4.0$ $\upmu\t{A}/\upmu\t{m}^2$ and the design value of $0.62$ for $\alpha_\t{J}$.